MithrilJS/mithril-query/README.md

 * `out.contains(string)` – Returns `true` if any element in tree contains the string, otherwise `false`.
 * `out.log(selector, [logFN])` – Small helper function to log out what was selected.
 Mainly for debugging purposes.
 You can give an optional function which is called with the result.
-It defaults to `console.log`.
+It defaults to HTML-Pretty-Printer ([pretty-html-log](https://www.npmjs.com/package/pretty-html-log)] that logs the HTML-representation to `stdout`.

 You can use these nice assertions.
-They throw errors if they're not fullfiled.
+They throw errors if they're not fulfilled.
 See the example in the example folder.

 * `out.should.have([count], selector)`